 Anne had a number of roles as an MP in Parliament both in Opposition and Government including: sitting on the Health Select Committee; Parliamentary Under Secretary of State at the Department of Health; Government Deputy Chief Whip (Treasurer of Her Majesty’s Household); Minister of State for Skills and Apprenticeships; and Minister for Women.
 In 2015 she was appointed to the Privy Council.

-Janet is currently employed as the Head of Care and Deputy Manager in a nursing and residential home in Wiltshire.
-Janet trained at St Bartholomew’s Hospital School of Nursing and, after qualifying, she worked there in the Coronary Care Unit and then as a Research Nurse in the Endocrine Unit.
+Janet was until recently Clinical Services Manager in a nursing and residential home in Dorset.
+Janet trained at St. Bartholomew’s Hospital School of Nursing and after qualifying worked in the Coronary Care Unit and then as a Research Nurse in the Endocrine Unit at Barts.

-Janet married an Army Officer and life in the military entailed moving many times at home and abroad, particularly in Europe.
-When he was stationed in the UK, Janet worked as a Nurse in a number of places including the Royal Berkshire Hospital in Reading and Frimley Park Hospital in Camberley.
-This enabled her to gain experience in a wide range of nursing specialties, including Accident and Emergency, Gynaecology, Outpatients and Care of the Elderly.
+Janet married an Army Officer and life in the military entailed moving many times within the UK and Europe.
+Janet has worked in several places including the Royal Berkshire Hospital in Reading and Frimley Park in Camberley.
+Janet has gained experience in a wide range of nursing specialities including Accident and Emergency, Gynaecology, Outpatients and Elderly Care.

 Helen worked as a Health Visitor for children with special needs for Lewisham and Greenwich NHS Trust and is now retired.
 She trained at St. Bartholomew’s Hospital School of Nursing where she worked as a Staff Nurse.
 After completing her midwifery training in Sussex, she returned to Barts and became Sister of the Oncology Unit.